-- As no further requests were received, no tags to separate each commodity would be included in the VRSG as the cost was considered to outweigh the benefits. - While re-ordering the sections of the VRSG to coincide as per Standards charts for each defect and commodity was initially requested, this would significantly lengthen the document and increase production costs.
+- No tags to separate each commodity would be included in the VRSG as the cost was considered to outweigh the benefits. - While re-ordering the sections of the VRSG to coincide as per Standards charts for each defect and commodity was initially requested, this would significantly lengthen the document and increase production costs.
 There may also be impacts on current users of the VRSG understanding the VRSG in detail and where the particular defects reside in each section/page.
-Hence this will not occur,
+Hence this change was not supported and did not occur.